pipelight/doc.pipelight/guide/why.md

 - 2: make a python,javascript or either perl script (too specific, not reusable without effort)
 - 3: set up a cicd pipeline with its ecosystem (ressource and time consumming)

-How it works?
-Basically it **encapsulates your shell commands into another language.**

-This encapsulation provides you logging features and automatic triggers.
-Moreover it adds easy programming language abilities by bringing Typescript (Toml and Yaml) syntax to your script.

-Why so easy to install?
-It doesn't need to be integrated into a larger ecosystem because the only dependencies it has are sh, git and deno.

 ## Software development and deployment (CICD)

 ### Client side